NEOGEO BETAS?

 While the primary focus of this website has always been and always will be the accumulation of pics and info about the UNRELEASED proto games, over the years I have had many questions and inquiries about the protos of the RELEASED games as well. (actually, my friend Matt is really the ONLY person that has ever asked or cared about this stuff!)
 But while this subject matter is not as interesting to me, I decided that it was time to cover it in more detail.

-The difference between a beta and a proto is really trivial.
+The difference between a BETA and a PROTO is really trivial.
 Most video games begin at the conceptual stage with ideas and sketches.
-They move on to a proof of concept (alpha) and a playable demo (beta).
-Once a sample/loaner/review cartridge can be assembled, it is usually called a (proto).
+They then move on to a proof of concept (ALPHA) and a playable demo (BETA) stage.
+Once a physical sample/loaner/review cartridge can be assembled, it is usually called a (proto).
 Technically, any earlier rom build or hand made cart is a protoype.
-But traditionally those that saw release are labeled betas while those that didn't are labeled protos.
+But traditionally, those carts that eventually saw release, are labeled BETAS while those carts that didn't see release, are labeled PROTOS.

 An early beta version